Battle of Shumshu: Background

 The Soviet Union and Japan maintained neutrality toward each other after signing the Soviet–Japanese Neutrality Pact on 13 April 1941, although the two countries were allied with each other's World War II enemies from 1941 until the conclusion of the war in 1945.
 The Soviet Union turned down Allied requests for any actions which might provoke Japan, but discussed plans to base American aircraft on Soviet territory for operations against Japan after the Soviet Union had declared war on Japan.

 Joseph Stalin said that the Soviet entry into the war against Japan would not be possible until after a three-month period following Germany's defeat, per an assurance he offered to the United States Ambassador to the Soviet Union, W. Averell Harriman, at an October 1944 meeting.
 Stalin further stipulated as part of the agreement that it would include the Allies providing substantial assistance to the Soviet Union in building up its armed forces and military supplies in East Asia and the Pacific in advance of any Soviet operations against Japan.
 The United States soon began the work of meeting the Soviet requirements outside of and in addition to annual Lend-Lease allotments of aid to the Soviets, including the transfer of a dozen types of ships and aircraft from the United States to the Soviet armed forces.
-In the spring and summer of 1945, the United States secretly transferred 149 ships and craft - mostly escort vessels, landing craft, and minesweepers - to the Soviet Navy at Cold Bay in the Territory of Alaska in Project Hula.
+In the spring and summer of 1945, the United States secretly transferred 149 ships and craft - mostly escort vessels, landing craft, and minesweepers - to the Red Fleet at Cold Bay in the Territory of Alaska in Project Hula.
 Even so, cooperation between the Soviets and Americans was minimal and in August 1945 the Soviets did not have the capability to mount a major sea-borne invasion of Japanese-held territory.

 As Stalin had promised, the Soviet Union declared war against Japan on 8 August 1945, exactly three months after the capitulation of Germany, and began an offensive against Japanese forces in Northeast Asia the next day.
 During August, Soviet forces attacked Japanese forces in the puppet state of Manchukuo in Manchuria, in the Japanese province of Karafuto on the southern half of Sakhalin Island, and the northern half of Korea, a Japanese possession at the time.
 Another Soviet goal during the offensive was the occupation of the Kuril Islands.

-Shumshu, it's located at the northernmost part of the Kuril Islands, and to the northeast, it faces Cape Lopatka on the Kamchatka Peninsula, separated by the Chishima Strait (Russia's "First Kuril Strait").
+Shumshu is located at the northernmost part of the Kuril Islands and to the northeast, it faces Cape Lopatka on the Kamchatka Peninsula, separated by the Chishima Strait (Russia's "First Kuril Strait").
 To the south, there is the Horomushiro Strait (Russia's "Second Kuril Strait") which separates it from Horomushiro Island.
 The area covers 230 square kilometers, with gently rolling hills at about 200 meters above sea level, consisting of marshlands and grasslands.
 It is surrounded by the Sea of Okhotsk and the Pacific Ocean.
 Even in summer, the temperature hovers around 15 °C, and dense fog often covers the area.
 In winter, temperatures drop to −15 °C, accompanied by blizzards.